 (b) Non-licensed Subcontractors.
 If Producer engages any approved non-licensed subcontractor, Producer will do so in compliance with all applicable laws and will ensure that (i) all consideration paid by Producer to the subcontractor will not exceed $50 per referral (or such maximum consideration permitted under applicable law), and (ii) that such consideration is not tied to the issuance of a policy.
 Producer will be responsible to ensure subcontractor does not have the authority to (u) sell, solicit or negotiate with respect to the Products, or make any commitments, agreements, or incur any liabilities whatsoever on behalf of Ethos or any third party provider of the Products, (v) provide its customers with information regarding specific Product terms and conditions, (w) advise its customers regarding their specific insurance needs, (x) compare Products with other insurance policies, (y) make referrals to any third party providers of the Products (only to Ethos and Producer), and (z) tell customers that Products may be purchased from Ethos at a lower price than other insurance policies.
 Producer recognizes that any of its non-licensed subcontractors engaging in any of these stated impermissible activities without licensure as an insurance producer may be illegal, and Producer will be fully responsible and liable for any Claims resulting from such impermissible activities.

 2.7 Business Practices.
 During the term of this Agreement, Producer shall promptly inform Ethos of Producer’s recommendation, endorsement, or promotion of any product or service offering similar to any Product and/or offered by any competitor of Ethos.
-Producer (a) shall conduct its business under this Agreement in a manner that reflects favorably upon Ethos, the Products, and the goodwill and reputation of Ethos, (b) shall not engage in illegal, deceptive, misleading, or unethical trade practices, and (c) shall not, and shall not permit any of its subsidiaries or affiliates, or any of its or their respective directors, officers, managers, employees, independent contractors, representatives, or agents to violate any applicable law, including, without limitation, any and all data privacy and data security laws (e.g., the California Consumer Privacy Act and the Gramm–Leach–Bliley Act), anti-corruption and anti-bribery laws (e.g., the Foreign Corrupt Practices Act of 1977), and any laws applicable to communications (e.g., the Telephone Consumer Protection Act of 1991 and the CAN-SPAM Act of 2003), each as may be amended from time-to-time.
+Producer (a) shall conduct its business under this Agreement in a manner that reflects favorably upon Ethos, the Products, and the goodwill and reputation of Ethos, (b) shall not engage in illegal, deceptive, misleading, or unethical trade practices, and (c) shall not, and shall not permit any of its subsidiaries or affiliates, or any of its or their respective directors, officers, managers, employees, independent contractors, representatives, or agents to violate any applicable law, including, without limitation, to the extent applicable, all data privacy and data security laws (e.g., the California Consumer Privacy Act and the Gramm–Leach–Bliley Act (“GLBA”), etc.), anti-corruption and anti-bribery laws (e.g., the Foreign Corrupt Practices Act of 1977), and communications laws (e.g., the Telephone Consumer Protection Act of 1991, the CAN-SPAM Act of 2003, etc.), each as may be amended from time-to-time.
 Producer will timely complete all required continuing education requirements for its licensure, and will participate in and/or complete any additional required annual trainings provided by Ethos.

 2.8 Content Marketing.
 Producer agrees to co-create content marketing for publication to Sales Leads by Producer, subject to written approval of Ethos.
 Each content piece will contain a follow-link back to the Ethos website.